Mercury Marauder: Body

-In line with the B-body Chevrolet Impala SS, the 2003 Marauder was given a monochromatic appearance, with a wide majority of cars sold in black.
-In contrast to the Grand Marquis, the only chrome on the Marauder is its window trim, wheels, and Mercury emblems on the grille and trunklid.
+In line with the B-body Chevrolet Impala SS, the 2003 Marauder was given a monochromatic appearance, with most cars sold in black.
+In contrast to the Grand Marquis, the only chrome on the Marauder is its window trim, wheels, and Mercury emblems on the grille and trunk lid.

 On the exterior, the Marauder shares most of its trim with the Grand Marquis; much of the rear and side trim is shared with the Crown Victoria LX Sport.
 Both bumpers are unique to the Marauder; the rear features the model name embossed on the bumper and is modified further to accommodate the larger Megs chrome tailpipe tips.
 The front bumper was redesigned with a central air intake added to improve engine ventilation; round Cibié fog lamps were added below the headlights.
-The headlight and corner light lenses (from the Grand Marquis) had their non-reflective surfaces blacked out and the grille was painted black with a body-color surround.
+The headlight and corner light lenses (from the Grand Marquis) had their non-reflective surfaces blacked out, and the grille was painted black with a body-color surround.
 The taillight and reverse light lenses (from the Crown Victoria LX Sport) were dark-tinted to the minimum of DOT standards.
 Unique to the Marauder, the 18-inch five-spoke wheels have center caps with a revival of a 1960s Mercury emblem (a silhouette of the Roman god Mercury).

 The interior of the Marauder resembled the configuration of the 2002 concept convertible, adopting a five-seat layout with a center console-mounted transmission shifter (shared with the Crown Victoria LX Sport and Grand Marquis LSE).
 Leather seating was standard, with (simulated) satin aluminum trim replacing wood trim.
-Unique to the Marauder, the instrument panel was redesigned, with aluminum-finish gauges, a 140-mph speedometer; unique among Panther platform vehicles (at the time), the Marauder was fitted with a tachometer, requiring the relocation of the voltmeter and oil pressure gauges (forward of the shifter).
+Unique to the Marauder, the instrument panel was redesigned with aluminum-finish gauges and a 140-mph speedometer.
+Unique among Panther platform vehicles (at the time), the Marauder was fitted with a tachometer, requiring the relocation of the voltmeter and oil pressure gauges (forward of the shifter).

+2003-1/2 MY de-contenting

+Midway through the 2003 model year, Ford de-contented the Mercury Marauder along with the rest of the Panther platform line.
+2003 model year Marauders built after December 2002 lost numerous standard features, including remote locking fuel doors, an auto parking brake pedal release, an engine compartment lamp, an in-dash clock, foam headliner sound deadening inserts, and front bottom seat pouches.
+Ford estimated that de-contenting the entire Panther platform lineup would save US$4,000,000 in production costs annually.